-The “Zoko Write” game makes letter tracing fun and easy for young children.
-It is designed to help children learn how to recognize and write uppercase letters and/or numbers as well as improve their eye-hand coordination.
+The “Zoko Write” game makes letter tracing fun and easy for young students.
+It is designed to help students learn how to recognize and write uppercase letters and/or numbers as well as improve their eye-hand coordination.

-Children are taught to trace a letter by helping a mole-rat (Zokor) to dig a route for collecting apples that will appear step by step according to the stroke order.
-Thus, the child is called to drag Zokor and carefully help it dig the trail for reaching an apple by the shortest undug path.
+Students are taught to trace a letter by helping a mole-rat avatar named Zokor to dig a route for collecting apples.
+The route appears step by step according to the stroke order.
+Thus, the student needs to drag Zokor and carefully help it dig the trail for reaching an apple by the shortest undug path.
 Zokor has to avoid going to the edges of the field, because it will lose stamina while trying to dig.
 Also, if Zokor does not follow the shortest undug path for reaching an apple, it might get trapped.

-Therapists and/or teachers can ask a child to start practicing with straight letters, then curvy ones, and end with diagonals, traceable characters.
-Also, they could set time limits for each writing task.
+Therapists and/or teachers can start students to start practicing with straight letters, then curvy ones, and end with diagonals, traceable characters.
+They can also set time limits for each writing task.

 Ready to trace letters and numbers and help Zokor quickly collect as many apples as possible?